 If an employee has variable pays, but have recently had a pay rise, then you might well find their standard rate is higher than their 12 month average, making a history load unnecessary.

 Annual leave is paid out at the higher of the Average (12 month) rate or the Ordinary rate.
 Where an ordinary rate cannot be determined the average over the last 4 weeks is used.
-In FlexiTime we separate the Standard Rate for the employee from the Ordinary (4 week average) rate.
+In FlexiTime we separate the Normal Rate for the employee from the Ordinary (4 week average) rate.

 In some cases the 4 week average will be higher than the 12 month average making the 12 month average unnecessary.
 The 4 week history will build up quickly in FlexiTime.